 Teacher Check In

-Teachers may pick up their packets at the contest during the same time as student check in.
+Teachers may pick up their packets at the contest during student check in.
 All registered teachers will receive tickets for the Teacher Social; those signing up for professional development workshops will also receive information and schedules for the workshops.

 Housing Check In